mbernste/mbernste.github.io/_pages/research.md

 author_profile: true
 ---

+Within the last decades, scientists have deposited vast amounts of raw genomics data into publicly accessible domains.
+My goal is to develop new models, databases, and tools that will enable researchers to unleash the untapped potential of these data.
+I am eager to discover and apply new techniques to tackle this challenge.
+To this end, my interests touch upon a number of areas within the data sciences including statistical modeling, natural language processing, knowledge representation, and the design of novel user interfaces.
+See a sample of my research outputs below.

 ## Hierarchical cell type classification against the Cell Ontology

 Cell type annotation is a fundamental task in the analysis of single-cell RNA-sequencing data.
 We present [CellO](https://github.com/deweylab/CellO), a machine learning-based tool for annotating human RNA-seq data with the [Cell Ontology](http://www.obofoundry.org/ontology/cl.html).
 CellO enables accurate and standardized cell type classification by considering the rich hierarchical structure of known cell types.
 Furthemore, CellO comes pre-trained on a novel, comprehensive dataset of human, healthy, untreated primary samples in the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) (SRA), which to the best of our knowledge, is the most diverse curated collection of primary cell data to date.